-\item {\it Global sensitivity analysis} determines the influence of the model parameters on the variance of the QoI.
-We compute scalar SIs with respect to the Euclidean norm of $\mathbf{r}$ ($||\mathbf{r}(t;\theta)||_2$) as well as the time-varying PTSIs, GSIs, and LMSIs with respect to $\mathbf{r}$. \begin{enumerate} \item {\it Parameter influence} is computed with the chosen index.
-We compute LMSIs and determine ``noninfluential" parameters as those that have an index that does not exceed a prescribed threshold.
+\item {\it Global sensitivity analysis}: To determine parameter influence on the QoI, we compute scalar SIs with respect to

+as well as the time-varying PTSIs, GSIs, and LMSIs with respect to $\mathbf{r}$. \begin{enumerate} \item {\it Parameter influence} is computed with the chosen index.
+We compute LMSIs to determine noninfluential parameters having an index below a given threshold.

-\item {\it Model reduction} is performed by ``removing" noninfluential parameters using one of two approaches: \begin{enumerate} \item by fixing noninfluential parameters at their nominal value; or, \item by analytically removing equations affected by noninfluential parameters. \end{enumerate} \item {\it Model recalibration} is required if equations containing noninfluential parameters are modified or removed.
-This ensures that the reduced model produces similar predictions to the original model.
+\item {\it Model reduction} ``removes" noninfluential parameters by fixing them at their nominal values or analytically removing equations associated with them.